 The formal definition of persistence is an obstinate or firm continuance of an act, no matter how difficult it is or the opposition.

 What is a content challenge?

-It can be social media posts, email sequences, podcasts, vlogging videos, you get the idea.
+It can be social media posts, email sequences, podcasts, or vlogging videos, you get the idea.
 In my case, I decided I was going to write content for my blog.
 Since it’s still in its infancy, I thought it would be a good idea to populate it with content.

 What I learned

-Scheduling content creation when my day begins has been crucial to successfully tackle the challenge.
+Scheduling content creation when my day begins has been crucial to successfully tackling the challenge.
 This means that no matter how busy or complicated a day can get, my work is finished relatively early in the day.
 Setting priorities is a well-known productivity hack.
-I can say it has worked wonders for me the last month.
+I can say it has worked wonders for me in the last month.